Colors: Black, Red

 64 bit has a few issues such as running some games, but it’s usually the game’s fault and not the OS.
 Coupled with the amazing processor speed 7 runs like butter (or diarrhea?) without any slowdown or hitches.
 I can have a game installing, play a game, then decide to minimize the game and check my email all without much slowdown.
 Windows 7 Home Premium is amazing and the best Microsoft OS to date.

 Let’s get down to it.
 How do the games run?
 This laptop can trump any game you throw at it even Crysis on Ultra settings.
-Every high tech game out there can be played on highest settings and range from 20-80 FPS and that’s a triumph.
+Every high-tech game out there can be played on the highest settings and range from 20-80 FPS and that’s a triumph.
 The laptop runs really well under such stress and doesn’t really get too hot.
 The fans can be a bit loud but it’s expected with this kind of setup.

 The game sound amazing with 5.1 capabilities and even the laptop speakers will blow your hair off.
 I just wish there were some located near the monitor as well since your arms can block the sound sometimes.
 The games also look super crisp with the HD monitor so you’re in for one hell of a time.

 There are a few games out there that just don’t support ATI hardware very well like Batman: Arkham Asylum.
 It’s handcrafted for NVidia cards so it didn’t run the smoothest on my machine.
 Dreamkiller just didn’t want to work at all thanks to some sort of bug that kept me from playing.
 The first installation gave me white textures and the second gave me frame rate pauses.
-A lot of other games run smooth and it just feels great to have a computer that can run these high tech games.
+A lot of other games run smoothly and it just feels great to have a computer that can run these high-tech games.

 The whole point of this beast is for gaming and it does it well and goes above and beyond the call of duty to bring you a perfect gaming experience.
 Are there any flaws?
 Sure, as of right now there is a nasty display driver glitch that makes you have to hard boot your computer every so often, the laptop should have come with a mouse, and there’s a lot of room below the keyboard, but this can be utilized for a mouse area and arm room.
 There is some fuzziness on the screen during certain games.
 The computer is great to look at, and use and it’s just so sleek and silky smooth.
-Is it worth $1,85o?
+Is it worth $1,850?
 It’s worth more to me.
 I would probably pay over 3k for this baby.